JadilsonX/desafio-tunts/README.md

-Basic application using Python and Flask that reads and render a spreadsheet from Google Sheets and updates it from calculations made with the data received.
+Basic application using Python and Flask that reads data from a Google Sheet spreadsheet, displays it on an HTML page and updates it from calculations made with the data received.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>